-The Waste Rating or Verification is calculated from operational waste generated within the boundary of the building and measured as it leaves the boundary of the building as defined in section 2.2.
+The NABERS Waste Rating or Verification is calculated from operational waste generated within the boundary of the building and measured as it leaves the boundary of the building as defined in Section 4.2.

-Specific waste streams (core items) must be included if they are generated onsite, to ensure a robust and meaningful result is calculated.
+Specific waste streams (core items) must be included if they are generated on-site, to ensure a robust and meaningful result is calculated.
 Other waste streams (optional items) are included where a building collects that material.
-These optional waste streams can improve the overall recycling rate, so a building is encouraged to include verifiable data for these types when seeking a waste rating or verification.
+These optional waste streams can improve the overall recycling rate, so a building is encouraged to include verifiable data for these types when seeking a NABERS Waste Rating or Verification.